5 min read · Cost

 Key takeaways

-- Walk the project area before work begins
+- Walk the project perimeter with the contractor before work begins

-- Mature trees and irrigation are real risks worth identifying
+- Mature trees, foundation perennials, and irrigation along the walls are the real risks to flag early

-- Re-side is the natural time to address Zone 0
+- A re-side is the natural moment to address non-combustible Zone 0 clearance on WUI parcels

 FAQ